Weibu001124/Behavioral-Cloning-Guided-Genetic-Programming/README.md

 This repository implements the **Behavioral Cloning Guided Genetic Programming (BCGP)** algorithm for **Symbolic Regression (SR)**.

 BCGP improves crossover by preserving relationships between parent operators and subtrees, using a multilayer perceptron to guide subtree evolution.
-It outperforms ellynGP and GP-GOMEA on benchmark problems from the SR benchmark and the Feyman SR database.

 ## Features
 - Guided subtree crossover via behavioral cloning